On the heat content for the poisson kernels over the unit ball in the euclidean space: Abstract

 \section{Abstract}

-This paper studies the small time behavior of the heat content for the Poisson kernel over a bounded open set $\dom\subset \Rd$, $d\geq 2$, of finite perimeter by working with the set covariance function.
-As a result, we obtain a third order expansion of the heat content involving geometric features related to the underlying set $\dom$.
-We provide the explicit form of the third term for the unit ball when $d=2$ and $d=3$ and the square $[-1,1]\times [-1,1]$.
+This paper studies, by employing analytical tools, the small time behavior of the heat content for the Poisson kernel over the unit ball in $\Rd$, $d\geq 2$ by working with its related set covariance function.
+As a result, we obtain a representation for the third term in the expansion of the heat content over the unit ball and provide the explicit form of the this term in the particular cases $d=2$ and $d=3$.